creadone/dl/README.md

-*dl* is utility for download files by URLs from list
+DL — utility for download files by URLs from list

 Usage: